-- On 21 June 2023, JPEL announced that Trina Le Noury was appointed as an Independent Non-Executive Director of the Company and that Tim Wilson, interim director, has stepped down from the Board with immediate effect. - On 22 December 2022, JPEL announced that the eleventh mandatory redemption of the Company's US\$ Equity Share class announced on 14 December 2022 had been completed. - On 13 December 2022, JPEL announced that Tim Wilson was appointed as an interim Director with immediate effect. - 29 November 2022, JPEL announced that at the Annual General Meeting ("AGM") of the Company held on 29 November 2022, all resolutions put to shareholders at the AGM were duly passed. - On 9 November 2022, JPEL published a circular to Shareholders.
-The circular contained a notice of the AGM to be held on 29 November 2022 (the "AGM").
-The following summarises all of the resolutions the Company sought approval for at the AGM. - Special Resolutions: - 1.
+- On 8 November 2023, JPEL announced that the twelfth mandatory redemption of the Company's US\$ Equity Share class announced on 24 October 2023 had been completed. - On 6 December 2023, the Company held its Annual General Meeting (the "AGM").
+The following is a summary all of the resolutions the Company sought approval for at the AGM.
+All resolutions were approved at the meeting. - Special Resolutions: - 1.
 To renew the Company's authority to make purchases of up to 15 per cent of its own issued Shares pursuant to any proposed Tender Offer; and - 2.
 To renew the Company's general authority to make market purchases of up to 14.99 per cent of its own issued Shares. - Ordinary Resolutions: - 3.
-To approve and adopt the annual report and financial statements of the Company for the year ended 30 June 2022; - 4.
-To re-elect PricewaterhouseCoopers CI LLP as Auditors of the Company; - 5.
-To re-authorise the Directors to determine the Auditors' remuneration; - 6.
+To approve and adopt the annual report and financial statements of the Company for the year ended 30 June 2023: - 4.
+To re-elect PricewaterhouseCoopers CI LLP as auditors of the Company; - 5.
+To re-authorise the Directors to determine the auditors' remuneration; - 6.
 To re-authorise and agree the remuneration of the Directors in accordance with the Articles; - 7.
-To re-elect Christopher P. Spencer as a non-executive, independent director of the Company, who retires by rotation; - 8.
+To elect Trina Le Noury as a non-executive, independent director of the Company, who retires by rotation; - 8.
 To re-elect Anthony (Tony) Dalwood as a non-executive, independent director of the Company, who retires by rotation; and - 9.
 To re-elect Sean Hurst as a non-executive, independent director of the Company, who retires by rotation.